The Kindle Scout Experience for Writers

 My third campaign.

 I was happy to participate in the final campaign with my manuscript "Saints and Sinners".
-I had to rush this to be ready as submissions closed April 3 2018.
+I had to rush this to be ready but I got it in.
 The authors that were involved in the Kindle Scout program are now looking for another inspiring outlet for their efforts.